CoreyJiang63/VideoQA/csv_prompt.md

 - Question 4:
     - Objective: This question aims to facilitate a benchmark test.
 Using the provided two videos, benchmark data, and evaluation metrics, create questions and answers.
 Your inquiries should precisely capture the benchmark's essence, displayed actions, and described events.
+        - Refrain from using identifiers like "1.2" or "1.3" in your answers.
+Instead, refer to them as "the first video" or "the second video".
         - Benchmark: The benchmark consists of numerous video pairs.
 Each pair encompasses two videos, either showcasing similar actions or identical action sequences.
 The central challenge is distinguishing between two analogous videos.
         - Evaluation metric:
             ```latex